- About UNK

 Fraternity and sorority membership can offer a more well-rounded college experience.
-UNK's Greek community represents over 650 diversified men and women belonging to 13 different fraternities and sororities.
-Our Greek community provides its members with opportunities for growth and excellence in academic, leadership, service learning, and social opportunities.
+UNK's Greek community represents over 650 diverse men and women belonging to 13 different fraternities and sororities.
+Our Greek community provides opportunities for growth and excellence in academic, leadership, service learning, and social opportunities.

-UNK fraternity and sorority members are leaders in various areas of campus involvement and within their discipline of study.
-Furthermore, the Greek community has provided a significant outlet for those dedicated to making such commitments.
 Above all, the Greek experience is tremendous for those students who choose to join – a fraternity or sorority will cultivate life-long friendships and excellent opportunities for personal growth.
-Explore the tabs below to learn about the recruitment process for fraternities and sororities on campus.
+The tabs below have details and dates involving the recruitment process for fraternities and sororities on campus.

-The Office of Greek Affairs at the University of Nebraska – Kearney does not sponsor any formal recruitment events or weeks for men, but rather operates under the “continuous recruitment” system.
+The Office of Fraternity and Sorority Life at the University of Nebraska at Kearney does not sponsor any formal recruitment events or weeks for men, but rather operates under the “continuous recruitment” system.
 The five fraternities affiliated with Interfraternity Council (IFC) abide by the continuous recruitment system while standing and striving for similar ideals, however, each chapter's personality and character are unique.
 Choosing a fraternity is a very personal decision; the group of men you choose should compliment your personality, challenge you, and hold you accountable to grow to a higher standard and mature during your college experience.
 Above all, simply select a group of gentlemen that empower you to be yourself!

 The primary recruitment period for fraternities is May through September, though it is possible to join at any time.
 Each fraternity has a chief recruitment officer (i.e. Vice President of Recruitment, Director of Recruitment, Recruitment Chairman) who are elected and responsible for coordinating the overall recruitment efforts for their respective fraternity.

-If you are unable to come to Kearney and go through new student enrollment (NSE) during the summer of 2014, be sure to contact the Office of Greek Affairs at (308) 865-8057 if you have any questions.
-If you have interest in a particular fraternity, you may view their chapter’s contact information on the bottom of the Fraternity Life webpage.
-Parents and men interested in Greek Life can sign-up for information here: 2014 Fraternity Interest Form.
+If you are unable to come to Kearney and go through new student enrollment (NSE) during the summer of 2016, be sure to contact the Office of Fraternity and Sorority Life at (308) 865-8057 if you have any questions.
+If you have interest in a particular fraternity, you may view their chapter’s contact information on the bottom of the Fraternity & Sorority Life webpage.
+Parents and men interested in Greek Life can sign-up for information here: 2016 IFC Interest Form.

 Recruitment events typically occur on the weekends throughout the summer.
 It is to your advantage to attend the summer functions, as you will get to know many more of the members and learn about the fraternity.
 Each chapter has at least three recruitment events over the summer beginning in May.
 Attending a recruitment event does not obligate you to join the chapter, nor does it guarantee you will be invited to join.
 Get to know the men of multiple fraternities before making the decision of whether or not to pledge.